ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_install_ovhcloud_backint_agent/guide.en-gb.md

 > [!primary]
 >
 > The `-U` option allows you to call a stored key in the hdbuserstore.
-To know more about the adding of a key in the hdbuserstore, we invite you to take note of the SAP documentation available at [this address](https://help.sap.com/docs/SAP_HANA_PLATFORM/b3ee5778bc2e4a089d3299b82ec762a7/ddbdd66b632d4fe7b3c2e0e6e341e222.html?version=2.0.02&locale=en-US).
+To know more about the addition of a key in the hdbuserstore, we suggest you to read the SAP documentation available at [this address](https://help.sap.com/docs/SAP_HANA_PLATFORM/b3ee5778bc2e4a089d3299b82ec762a7/ddbdd66b632d4fe7b3c2e0e6e341e222.html?version=2.0.02&locale=en-US).
 >
 > In this example, the `BACKUP` key has been created with a login and password for a SAP HANA user which has the role BACKUP.
 The privileges to grant to this user are explained in [the SAP HANA documentation](https://help.sap.com/docs/SAP_HANA_PLATFORM/6b94445c94ae495c83a19646e7c3fd56/c4b71703bb571014810ebb38dc59cf51.html).
 >